cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 The networking layer will need to accommodate two new mini-protocols for vote and certificate diffusion.
 In general, there are opportunities for shared voting, certificate, and diffusion components that handle Peras, Leios, and Mithril uniformly.

 Prior to full-scale Peras implementation, it would be possible to develop a standalone Peras prototype built upon the existing node, where the node is modified to receive chain-weight information from Peras, which acts as a chain follower and communicates with the node via an ad-hoc mechanism.
-Such a protoype would run on a testnet where the measurements and experiments could be conducted.
+Such a prototype would run on a testnet where the measurements and experiments could be conducted.

 ## Versioning